microsoft/vscode-generator-code/generators/app/templates/ext-languagepack/vsc-extension-quickstart.md

-# Welcome to your VS Code Language Pack
+# Welcome to the <%= lpLanguageName %> Language Pack

 ## What's in the folder
-* This folder contains all of the files necessary for a language pack.
-* `package.json` - this is the manifest file.
-It defines the name and description of the extension.
-The `languagePack` contribution point defines the language id
+* `package.json` - dthe manifest file, defining the name and description of the language pack extension.
+It also contains the `languagePack` contribution point that defines the language id:
 ```json
         "contributes": {
             "languagePack": {